 Jaron Lanier is interested in the idea that virtual reality might help us notice the magic of ordinary reality and the idea that paying people for the data that is now taken from them might be the best path to a sustainable, dignified future economy.

 Lanier's 1980s start-up created the first commercial VR products and introduced avatars, multi-person virtual world experiences and prototypes of major VR applications such as surgical simulation.
 Lanier coined or popularized the terms "virtual reality" and "mixed reality."
 He recently released a new book, Dawn of the New Everything: Encounters with Reality and Virtual Reality.
 Both of his previous books, Who Owns the Future? and You Are Not a Gadget are international bestsellers.
-His upcoming book will be called Ten Arguments for Deleting Your Social Media Accounts Right Now.
+His most recent book (May 29, 2018) is entitled Ten Arguments for Deleting Your Social Media Accounts Right Now.

 Lanier was a mainstay of the earliest TED conferences; he still thinks of TED as a charming little gathering.